Road trip from Sedona to Jerome, Arizona – charming towns, Indian pueblos, and cool venues (updated 2023)

 If you are looking for a unique and fun road trip in this part of Arizona the slow pace and gorgeous landscape between Sedona to Jerome is a must do for any visitor to the state.
 You can easily visit Jerome also as a day trip from the Phoenix metro area and drive up towards Sedona if you want to visit the other attractions heading north.
 This road trip can easily be a day trip or broken up into an over night visit if you want to see other Indian sites and landscapes in the vicinity.

-Check out these other post visiting Phoenix area
+Check out these other post visiting the region

 Things to do around Phoenix, AZ